 10. What’s the coolest thing you’re working on right now?

-It’s a great way to become aware of how your entire team spends their time at work.
+Are you aware of how your entire team spends their time at work?
+Probably not.

 11. Who would you most like to swap places with for a day?